1. The Painting

 The 1985 Theft

 As we explain on our top 10 impressionism thefts page, Impression: Sunrise was stolen at gunpoint from the Musee Marmottan Monet in 1985 and not recovered for five years.

 When the painting was stolen, Impression: Sunrise along with eight other paintings were given an aggregate valuation of US$12.5 million.
 (One reason for this low valuation was that Impression: Sunrise was too well known to be sold on the open market.)

 When Impression: Sunrise was recovered, Monsieur d'Hauterives (the Director of the Marmottan) said:

 "This painting marks a turning point in the history of modern art."

 Since then the price for Impressionist paintings, and especially works by Monet, has increased significantly.
 For example:

-- In May 2019, one painting from his ‘Haystacks’ series from 1890 sold for a staggering $110.7 million at a Sotheby’s auction, pushing the price of the painting 44 times higher than what the seller had originally purchased it for.
+- In May 2019, one painting from Monet's ‘Haystacks’ series from 1890 sold for a staggering $110.7 million at a Sotheby’s auction, pushing the price of the painting to 44 times the amount the seller had paid.

 - In May 2018, a version of Monet's water lilies (Nympheas en Fleur) was sold by Christie's New York for $84,687,500.